Discovery Island Trails Animal Kingdom

 These are beautifully landscaped paths and trails around the base of the Tree of Life that contain small animal viewing areas.
 Here you will find the likes of lemurs, Saddle-billed Storks, Macaws, kangaroos, and much more.

 When the park opens in the morning, take time to explore the area and watch the animals.
 While everyone else is rushing off to get FastPasses or heading towards the Safari….you’ll have a wonderful quiet time all to yourself!

-Deb's Notes from when the park first opened: "We decided to explore the Tree of Life Gardens, oh wait, they are now called the Discovery Island Gardens (this change occurred in the last few months).
+Deb’s Notes from when the park first opened: “We decided to explore the Tree of Life Gardens, oh wait, they are now called the Discovery Island Gardens.
 What an incredible time we had.
 Staying at DAKL gave us a better appreciation of just sitting and watching the animals and so we did that on this particular morning.

 The Giant Galapagos Tortoise gave us an incredible show for about 20 minutes.
 It was his feeding time and we watched as he slowly (and I mean slowly) climbed out of the small pond and lumbered over to a bed of fresh lettuce greens, carrots, sweet potatoes and apples (we are guessing what the food was).

 We took over 100 photos of him with the digital camera.
 I actually had tears in my eyes at one point, I can’t explain why…except that we felt so fortunate to have this long audience with the Tortoise all to ourselves.
 This is one of the big reasons why Animal Kingdom is so special to me!

 This is just one of the many discoveries awaiting you along the Discovery Island Trails.
 There are others just waiting for you……..

 Here is a listing of some of the animals and birds you may see in the Discovery Island Trails…..